Colorectal cancer

 • 5-year nurse led follow up for post operative patients.

-• RDC on site rapid diagnostics service.
+• Rapid diagnostic centre (RDC) on site rapid diagnostics service.

 • Links with local hospice and community services.